HappybearGaming/QuickHeal/README.md

 `chainheal`: Forces the use of the Chain Heal spell.
 Only works for Shamans.<Br>

 `[mod]`: optional argument.
 Modifies the application of HoTs:<Br>
-`max`: will apply a HoT to the next target that is not @100% hp and that does not currently have a HoT applied.<Br>
+`max`: force the use of the best HPS Heal or Hot on the next target that is not @100% hp (and that does not currently have a HoT applied if it's a Hot) <Br>
 `fh`: firehose mode.
 Will apply maximum rank HoT on the next target that does not have a HoT applied.<Br>

 `/script QuickHeal(nil,'Spellname')`: this macro is similar to `/qh` without choosing the rank depending on heal need.
-For example, it can be useful for Regrowth if you want to max rank only, or Swiftmend also.<Br>
+For example, it can be useful for Regrowth if you want to max rank only, or Swiftmend also. <Br>

 **QuickHeal Paladin Melee Healing**